 Meet Kitty, a Chimpanzee Used in Research

-We believe that Kitty was born in the wild approximately 49 years ago, where she was captured and brought to the United States, but the records of her early life are unclear.
+We believe that Kitty was born in the wild approximately around 1965.
+She was captured and brought to the United States not long after her birth, but the records of her early life are unclear.

 Life as a Breeder

 What is known is that Kitty suffered terribly for 25 years at the Coulston Foundation, a now-defunct research laboratory in Alamogordo, New Mexico, where she was used as a "breeder."
 During that time she gave birth to as many as 14 baby chimpanzees, all of whom were likely later used in harmful experiments.